- University of Illinois System, Accessed March 2017, https://www.uillinois.edu/

 The University of Illinois System sweeps the top three spots on this ranking of best online colleges for Illinois.
 The school places second out of 57 state institutions when it comes to average net price.
 For low-income students, it ranks third for average net price.

 Psychology is the most popular major for on-campus students while those studying online may choose from a number of programs including business administration, public health and engineering.
-Whether studying online or on-campus, students are often able to walk away from the University of Illinois at Chicago with a relatively low loan balance.
+Whether studying via online school or on-campus, students are often able to walk away from the University of Illinois at Chicago with a relatively low loan balance.
 The school ranked third in the state when it comes to the median debt of its graduates.

 From remedial classes for those who need to improve skills to career placement services for graduates, the University of Illinois at Chicago offers a full range of services to help students succeed.